ivanyordanovgt/brawl-stars-bot/Code.md

     return "WD" # Wall closer to the left, move top-right
 ```

-When there are enemies detected there are more steps to determine the best movement.<br>
-Since there will be often more than 1 enemy the logic begins with prioritizing which enemy is the most dangerous one.<br>
+When there are enemies detected, there are more steps to determine the best movement.
+Since there will often be more than one enemy, the logic begins with prioritizing which enemy is the most dangerous one.<br>
 ```py
 enemy_coords, enemy_distance, enemy_range = self.prio_enemy(enemy_data, [player_pos_x, player_pos_y], walls)
 ```